-AMERICANS WITH DISABILITIES ACT (ADA) - The Americans with Disabilities Act, Public Law 336 of the 101st Congress, was enacted on July 26, 1990.
+AMERICANS WITH DISABILITIES ACT (ADA) - Americans with Disabilities Act, Public Law 336 of the 101st Congress, enacted July 26, 1990.
 The ADA prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, State and local government services, public accommodations, commercial facilities, and transportation.
 It also mandates the establishment of TDD/ telephone relay services.

-ANNUAL REQUIRED CONTRIBUTION (ARC) - The annual contribution amount into San Diego City Employees' Retirement System (SDCERS), as defined by the SDCERS actuary.
+ANNUAL REQUIRED CONTRIBUTION (ARC) - The annual contribution amount into the San Diego City Employees' Retirement System (SDCERS), as defined by the SDCERS actuary.